Julien-R44/bentocache/docs/content/docs/cache_drivers.md

 })
 ```

 You will also need to create a DynamoDB table with a string partition key named `key`.
 You must create this table before starting to use the driver.

+**Make sure to also enable [Time To Live (TTL)](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) on the table, on the `ttl` attribute.
+This will allow DynamoDB to automatically delete expired items.**

 | Option | Description | Default |
 | --- | --- | --- |